 Gophers enjoy eating seeded egg corns, roots, and tubers of plants.
 Their diet is similar to what a woodchuck eats.

-Certain species, like pocket gophers, are strict herbivores–they only eat plants.
+Certain species, like pocket gophers, are strict herbivores and only eat plants.
 One of their primary ways of getting food is by eating the roots they come across while building tunnels.

 Gophers can also grab a meal by coming to the surface to feed on above-ground vegetation.
 To play it safe, a gopher usually pulls the vegetation into their tunnel.
 By enjoying their meal underground, the gopher doesn’t have to worry about predators like coyotes.

-7. Alfalfa and Dandelions Are the Gophers Favorite Food
+7. Alfalfa and Dandelions Are Among Gophers’ Favorite Foods

-Alfalfa and dandelions are the gophers preferred food.
+Alfalfa and dandelions are gophers’ preferred food.
 They also enjoy eating succulent vegetation, grasses, seeds, and flowering plants.
 Gophers love eating the fleshy roots of plants.

 Certain plant species, such as sweet potatoes and potatoes, are gopher favorites.
 Since gophers eat many different things, discouraging them from a yard or garden can be tricky, but not impossible.

 However, even though gophers might eat up the plants you love, they can also help improve soil fertility.
 Gopher digging behaviors help keep soil healthy and absorb moisture more efficiently.
-They’re digging efforts are so helpful that scientists are calling gophers subterranean ecosystem engineers.
+They’re digging efforts are so helpful that scientists call gophers subterranean ecosystem engineers.

 8. Gophers Have Highly Sensitive Tails